chilcano/how-tos/doc/python_linux.md

 ## 1. Install Python3, Pip and dev tools

-If you want to installa minimum packages and dependencies, then install python and pip.
+If you want to install a minimum packages and dependencies, then install python and pip only.
 ```sh
 $ sudo apt -yqq install python3 python3-pip
 ```

+But if you want full python installation, then run this:
 ```sh
 $ sudo apt -yqq install python3 python3-pip build-essential libssl-dev libffi-dev python3-dev python3-venv
 ```

-Check installed packages and modules.
+Let's check packages and modules in a minimum python installation.
 ```sh
 $ python3 -V
 Python 3.9.7